CHW Training

 How to Access Services

-- Continuing Education Training: El Buen continues to offer ongoing CHW CEU Training series per semester.
-We work together with local organizations to provide topics such as teen dating violence prevention, adolescents and consent in Texas, and Trauma Informed Care among others.
+- Continuing Education Training: El Buen offers an ongoing CHW CEU Training series for the spring and fall semesters.
+Through partnerships with local organizations, we provide current and relevant topics to improve the knowledge and skills of CHW’s.
+El Buen offers topics such as Trauma Informed Care, Motivational Interviewing, the latest pandemic and public health updates, and others.
 You can find detailed information on this semester’s series as well as information on registration above.

 Where